bricco1981/MT7622-mtkwifi/README.md

 just make sure the .patch for mt7622 is in the right kernel directory

-there is also a compiled version of OpenWrt-22.03.2
+there is also a compiled version of OpenWrt-22.03.2 for xiaomi ax3200